 The biodiversity costume lab at DDW

-During Dutch Design Week we will host an open costume lab where we invite fashion designers, artists and you too, to make costumes of amazing species from our ecosystem.
-For a whole week there will be room for experiment and design research to mimic various species in fabric and other (sustainable) materials.
-We will also host an ongoing program of master classes, workshops, lectures and exhibitions around bio-diversity and design.
+During Dutch Design Week we are hosting an open costume lab where we invite fashion designers, artists and you too, to make costumes of amazing species from our ecosystem.
+For a whole week there is room for experiment and design research to mimic various species in fabric and other (sustainable) materials.
+We are also hosting an ongoing program of master classes, workshops, lectures and exhibitions around bio-diversity and design.

 A costume made from a mushroom?
 A mask with the scent of Dahlias, or face paints as a water bear?
-The craziest/most beautiful/original costumes and techniques that we see this week, will be translated into instructables, which we will publish in a DIY-guide for carnival 2022, where the project continues...
+The craziest/most beautiful/original costumes and techniques that we see this week, are translated into instructables, which we are publishing in a DIY-guide for carnival 2022, where the project continues...

 Originally, carnival was designed to unlearn the social structures and especially the hierarchies of society.
 By using masks and outfits to empathize with another persona, we can break existing rules, structures and beliefs.

 With Inhuman Carnival, we explore adding a new layer to this large-scale escapism. can you actively advocate for biodiversity and grow your understanding of non-human beings while you party?
 We believe that empathizing with a species and making a costume is a good starting point to become more aware of a large abstract problem, such as the loss of biodiversity.